Sinitic languages: Grammar

 Disregarding phonology, grammar is the feature of Sinitic languages which differ the most.
 The majority of Sinitic languages do not possess tenses, though exceptions include Northern Wu lects such as Shanghainese and Suzhounese, though it is largely breaking down in Shanghainese due to Mandarin influence.
 Sinitic languages generally also have no case marking, though lects such as Linxianese and Hengshannese do possess case particles, with the latter expressing it through tone change.
 Sinitic languages generally have SVO word order and possess classifiers.

 Verb usage may be different between Sinitic languages.
-Notice the double verb marking seen in lects such as Beijingnese, in these sentences meaning "today I go to Guangzhou":
+Notice the double verb marking seen in lects such as Beijingese, in these sentences meaning "today I go to Guangzhou":

 Indirect object marking

-Sinitic languages tend to vary greatly between how they mark indirect objects.
-The area which varies tends to be the placement of the indirect and direct object.
+Sinitic languages tend to vary greatly in how they mark indirect objects.
+The area which varies tends to be the placement of the indirect and direct objects.

-Mandarinic, Xiang, Hui and Min languages often place the indirect object (IO) before the direct object (DO).
-Some lects have switched to IO-DO structure due to Mandarin influence, such as Nanchangnese and Shanghainese, though Shanghainese also has the alternative word order.
+Mandarinic, Xiang, Hui, and Min languages often place the indirect object (IO) before the direct object (DO).
+Some lects have switched to IO-DO structure due to Mandarin influence, such as Nanchangese and Shanghainese, though Shanghainese also has the alternative word order.